matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 # Ransomware 3.0 - LLM Orchestrated Malware
 A separate article listed on Arxiv by researchers at NYU discuss the evolution of ransomware over time.
+- Initial ransomware attacks going back to the well-known CryptoLocker, WannaCry, and Petya attacks utilized encryption schemes and gained access through phishing emails or vulnerability exploits.
+This is Ransomware 1.0.
+- Ransomware 2.0 saw a paradigm shift where attackers not only encrypted the victim's data but also threatened to publish private